ncatlab/nlab-content/pages/444.md

 This [[simplicial set]] is called the _nerve_ of $A$ (with respect to the chosen [[geometric realization|realization]] of the standard simplicies in $C$).

-There various obvious generalizations of this procedure, some of which described below.
+There are various obvious generalizations of this procedure, some of which are described below.

 ## Definition ##